Birth control basics

 You need a prescription from your doctor for this type of birth control.
 Besides its effectiveness and ease of use, long-acting reversible contraception allows for a return to fertility once you stop using the contraception.
 With the intrauterine device and contraceptive implant, the return to fertility is prompt.
 With the contraceptive injection, return to fertility may take a little longer.

 The intrauterine device or contraceptive implant requires a visit to your doctor for removal if you decide you no longer want to use this type of birth control.

 When you think of birth control options, what comes to mind?
 Birth control pills are a popular choice, but don't stop there.
 Other birth control options abound — and the choice is up to you.

 If you need birth control only occasionally, over-the-counter male or female condoms might be appropriate birth control options.
 Condoms also provide protection against sexually transmitted infections.
 The contraceptive sponge is another option that's available without a prescription.
-If you're most concerned about effectiveness, a prescription contraceptive such as the vaginal ring might be a better birth control option.

-As you consider your birth control options, be open to all the possibilities.
+As you consider your birth control options, be open to all possibilities.
 Get familiar with how different types of birth control work, as well as the risks and benefits of specific birth control options.

 Natural family planning

 Natural family planning may be an appealing birth control option if you can't or choose not to use other contraceptives.